teampoltergeist/poltergeist/README.md

 *   Click co-ordinates are shown in the debug log.
 You can use this in combination with `page.driver.render` to work out where clicks are actually happening if you are having trouble.

+*   Added `:port` configuration option and made the default port 44678 rather than a random available port.

 #### Bug fixes ####